 Often a Scrum Master can already somewhat predict, from the vibe at the end of the Sprint Planning, what to expect throughout the Sprint.

 Remember, that this is just the start.
-As the Sprint progresses and more is learned, the plan will have to be adapted and the team might be challenged in its ability to self-organise, meet its Sprint Goal or create its anticipated increment.
+As the Sprint progresses and more is learned, the plan will have to be adapted and the team might be challenged in its ability to self-organize, meet its Sprint Goal, or create its anticipated increment.

-Remember, the Sprint Planning ends when its time-box expire or sooner if the purpose of the event is achieved.
+Remember, the Sprint Planning ends when its time-box expires or sooner if the purpose of the event is achieved.